anjalipra/UserManagementRepo/README.md

 Introduction
 -------------
 This Spring Boot project is created for a User Profile management system.
 There are 2 types of users who can access to the system with roles as ADMIN and USER.
-The security mechanism used to autheticate the users is JSON Web Token.
-Only after successfull authentication they can access the REST API's.
-The REST endpoints have a pre authorization wherein there is a limitation on which user can perform which API's.
+The security mechanism used to authenticate the users is JSON Web Token.
+Only after successful authentication they can access the REST API's.
+The REST endpoints have a pre-authorization wherein there is a limitation on which user can perform which API's.

 REST API's information
 -----------------------
-Swagger(API Blueprint) uploaded in the project at the location "UserProfileManagement\src\main\resources\Swagger_User_Management.yaml" having a detailed information about the REST API's as well as the models used.
+Swagger (API Blueprint) uploaded in the project at the location "UserProfileManagement\src\main\resources\Swagger_User_Management.yaml" having a detailed information about the REST API's as well as the models used.

 Database